isomerpages/nlb-biblioasia/_jan-2010/In Touch with My Routes: Becoming a Tourist in Singapore.md

 Paul Gilroy, _Black Music, Ethnicity, and the Challenge of a Changing Same_ (London: Verso, 1994)

-Peter Schoppert, “The Merlion & Other Monsters: Some Notes on Singapore’s Moving Monuments,” in Lim Tzay Chuen, [_Mike_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=12655140) (Singapore: National Arts Council & Singapore Art Museum, 2005).
+Peter Schoppert, “The Merlion &amp; Other Monsters: Some Notes on Singapore’s Moving Monuments,” in Lim Tzay Chuen, [_Mike_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=12655140) (Singapore: National Arts Council &amp; Singapore Art Museum, 2005).
 (Call no. RSING q731.86 LIM)

 S. McCabe, “The Tourist Experience and Everyday Life,” in _The Tourist as a Metaphor for the Social World_, ed.
 G. Dann (Wallingford: CABI Publishing, 2002), 1–18.